teppy90/GA-project-2/README.md

 Powerpoint slide detailing how to use app on heroku

 ### UserStory 1
 I am forced to #stayhome this circuit breaker and would like to keep track of the books I read.

+# Unsolved Problems
-Hopefully this app will provide features down the line to enable sharing of book records with other users and ability to exchange comments with them.
+1. Able to access book records of other users on the app and exchange comments.

-this is not the post mortem but a note that developing an ERD would have been good BEFORE the start of this project
+2. this is not the post mortem but a note that developing an ERD would have been good BEFORE the start of this project